 - Click Create Link Report.
 You’ll see the status of the report in the lower right.

-Reviewing the Linked Files Report
+Review the Linked Files Report

 After you create your linked files report, you’ll want to review it to see all of the linking details.
 The linked files report contains two sections with several details.
 If you have access to transition classic files, you can start the transiton process from a linked files report.

 - Selected Files contains the files that you selected to run the report.
 These could be files within a project, or just a single document.